 Those interested in forming a student organization should email email@example.com for information on policies and procedures.
 Applications to start a new club or organization are available in DON-101 in Donaghay Hall.

 Students of all religious backgrounds are encouraged to join the Campus Ministry group.
 Each week, the group participates in stimulating, reflective, and congenial conversations to discuss and explore faith.
 The group meets every Monday in the Student Union from noon to 1 p.m.
 For more information, please contact firstname.lastname@example.org.

 Chi Alpha Epsilon

-Chi Alpha Epsilon is the national honor society that recognizes the academic achievement of SCC students who are admitted into the EOF program or who participate in the developmental curriculum of the Center for Student Success.
+Chi Alpha Epsilon is the national honor society that recognizes the academic achievement of SCC students who are admitted into the Educational Opportunity Fund (EOF) program or who participate in the developmental curriculum of the Center for Student Success.
 SCC’s Delta Lambda Chapter of Chi Alpha Epsilon -- recognized as a model chapter by the honor society’s founder in 2006 -- promotes continued high academic standards, provides leadership opportunities and fosters communication among its members and the College community.
 Membership is based on grade point average.

 Phi Theta Kappa

 Phi Theta Kappa -- the international honor society for two-year colleges -- recognizes and promotes academic achievement among students, provides opportunities for leadership training, encourages personal growth, and fosters fellowship among members and associates.
 Phi Theta Kappa sponsors service projects benefiting SCC and the community.
 Membership, based on grade point average, is by invitation.
 Students who have not yet met membership requirements are encouraged to attend Phi Theta Kappa sponsored events and activities.
 For more information, visit PTK on Facebook or contact an advisor.